 Ingmar Taylor SC was called to the Bar in 1997, and was appointed Senior Counsel in 2012.
-He specialises in employment and industrial law, including all matters arising under the Fair Work Act, and WH&S matters.
+He specialises in employment and industrial law, including all matters arising under the Fair Work Act.
 He appears for employers, unions, Government and the Fair Work Ombudsman.
-His particular expertise includes cases concerning conditions of employment, enterprise bargaining, dismissal, rights of registered organisations, contracts of employment and workplace safety matters involving fatalities.
-In addition to being briefed by solicitors, Ingmar frequently takes direct-access work from experienced industrial relations practitioners and in-house counsel.
-Ingmar is also a mediator.
+His particular expertise includes cases concerning conditions of employment, enterprise bargaining, dismissal, rights of registered organisations and contracts of employment.

 His approach to each case is structured around the needs and capabilities of his legal team and the client.
 Ingmar favours a spirit of collaboration in order to achieve optimal results.
 He welcomes input and believes not in sitting behind a desk, but around one.
 He immerses himself in the detail, in order to gain the best possible understanding of the matter as quickly as possible.

 He is happy to undertake pro bono work for legal centres and actively encourages requests for assistance.

 Ingmar is the Editor of the Industrial Reports, and the specialist Industrial Law Editor for the NSW Law Reports.
 Since 2012, Ingmar has been the Chair of the Law Council of Australia’s Industrial Law Committee.

 Ingmar was listed by Doyles Guide in 2019 and 2020 as one of six Preeminent Employment Law Senior Counsel in Australia.
 He is separately listed as Preeminent Employment Law Senior Counsel in NSW.

 Ingmar is also listed by Doyles Guide 2020 as Leading Senior Counsel in Workplace Health and Safety Law in NSW.